Cottage / 12 bedrooms / sleeps 22 Home 197198

 Two more bathrooms (suites, one plus hand-shower) and loo.

 On the same floor are the Long Gallery, with a fascinating display of historical items, and the quite magnificent Roof Chamber (one of the marriage rooms) with the arch-braced roof from the original Great Hall and fine oak furniture.
 On the top floor are two separate attics, with five smaller bedrooms (sloping ceilings) which are comfy and smart:

 The East Attic: two twin bedrooms, Peveril and Newton, with bathroom (suite plus hand-shower and separate shower) and large anteroom (table tennis)

-The West Attic: Peere Williams – a double (6' zip-linked bed or twin) with sitting room and en suite bathroom (suite with roll-top bath plus bath-shower and hand-shower); McClintock – a twin with bathroom (suite with roll-top bath plus hand-shower) next door; Oliver – a single with shower-room (suite)So that's thirteen bedrooms (5 double, 5 twin, 3 single), seven bathrooms, two shower-rooms, plus three separate loos.
+The West Attic: Peere Williams – a double (6' zip-linked bed or twin) with sitting room (TV) and en suite bathroom (suite, shower over bath plus hand-shower); McClintock – a twin with bathroom (suite with roll-top bath plus hand-shower) next door; Phyllis – a single with shower-room (suite)So that's thirteen bedrooms (6 double, 5 twin, 2 single), seven bathrooms, two shower-rooms, plus three separate loos.
 Professional catering available.
 Spring water.
 Wedding licence.
 Arrival after 6pm from May to September; after 3pm from October to April.
 Damages Deposit £750.
 This is a fascinating and friendly home.